samTime101/RemoteSave/README.md

 ### Todo

+- [ ] Add Download support for folder what shall download all its contents
 - [x] Copy functionality added
 - [x] add some sort of client side validator when empty text fields are subjected to submission
 - [x] Introduce dark mode